I use five different notebooks. Why? Because each has a distinct purpose or feature that helps me stay productive.

 Snipe For Scratch Notes

 I reviewed Snipe back in October.
-It is another cross-platform iOS and OS X (Free) application I use like I would a paper notebook for quickly jotting notes (phone numbers, quotes, ideas) that don’t particularly need to go into Evernote.
+It is another cross-platform iOS and OS X application [No Longer Available] I use like I would a paper notebook for quickly jotting notes (phone numbers, quotes, ideas) that don’t particularly need to go into Evernote.

 Sometimes I remember things better by just writing them down, and Snipe serves that purpose very well.
 I don’t really need to mange Snipe content that much, but I do tag some items for reviewing them later.